jakkermans/Open-Science-Introdcuction/manuscript/manuscript.md

 ## Introduction

 This project focused on the Sustainable Development Goals, which were created in 2015 by the United Nations.
 These goals serve the purpose of improving the world and should be achieved by 2030.
 Recently, the Global Data Lab (GDL) conducted household surveys in various subnational regions to collect data on several socioeconomic, health and demographic variables.
-The current dataset created by the GDL contains 126 indicators for 1337 subregions in 128 countries.
+The current dataset created by the GDL contains 126 variables for 1337 subregions in 128 countries.
 A subset of the data will be used to answer the question 'How well can highly urbanized regions versus lowly urbanized regions be classified?'.

 ## Methods

-How was the sample size determined, which data exclusions were used, all manipulations

-## Participants

-Who are the participants in the study
+Data from 217 subregions was selected to be analyzed in this project.
+These subregionswere selected by the coordinators before the project began.
+Some exclusions had to be made to ensure that the classifiers worked properly.
+Since not all classifiers could handle categorical data, it was decided to exclude these variables from the dataset, except for the urbanization variable which was the predictor.
+The data was subsequently scaled since many numerical variables had widely differing scales.
+The resulting data was then used to test the classification of urbanized regions.

 ## Procedure

+Classification works by first training a classifier on a training set to learn certain patterns in the data.
+It is then applied on the test set to attempt to correctly 'guess' the class of a test case.
+Therefore, the scaled data is divided into a training and a test set, with a 75/25 ratio.
+Subsequently, two classifiers will be used.
+Those are a logistic regression classifier and a random forest classifier.
+Each classifier will first be tested on the training set and subsequently tested on the test set.
+The performance of the classifiers is evaluated in terms of the accuracy of the classifiers, i.e. the proportion of correctly classified cases.

 ## Results